Written by Terry Smith

-When the weather’s nice and you’re hosting family and friends in the garden for the first time in months and it doesn’t matter if you’re into a bbq charcoal or more specialist cooking on the bbq smoker, it’s great not to have to worry about the small things going wrong… Like making sure your barbecuing goes well but rest assured no two charcoals are the same when compared as I have done in extensive testing on a bbq.
-There’s the charcoal you get up the garage loaded full of paraffin and then there’s the good stuff.
+It doesn’t matter if you’re into a bbq charcoal or more specialist cooking on the bbq smoker, it’s great not to have to worry about the small things going wrong… Like making sure your barbecuing goes well, but rest assured no two charcoals are the same when compared as I have done in extensive testing on a bbq.
+There’s the charcoal you get up the garage loaded full of paraffin which stinks and then there’s the good stuff.
 The restaurant grade charcoal that we are going to set you up with in this article (lumpwood ideally).
 You may have been put off by big lumpy charcoal in the past because it’s difficult to set alight – well fear not, a quality bbq starter will have your lumpwood charcoal going in minutes.
 Sounds too good to be true doesn’t it?
 Watch my video to see just how easily it’s done in conjunction with eco firelighters:

 Best bbq charcoal: our top picks